Maximum Principle for Control System driven by Mixed Fractional Brownian Motion: Introduction

+Then we call $B_t$ is the underlying Brownian motion of $B_t^H$.
+The considered mixed fractional Brownian motion consists of a fractional Brownian motion and its underlying Brownian motion.

+In this paper, we study the optimal control problem for a general control system driven by mixed fractional Brownian motion with the following state equation:

+We introduce a modified admissible control domain and show it is density in classical control domain.
+So that, a necessary condition, which contains only one equality, for optimal control process is obtained.

-In this paper, we study the optimal control problem for a general control system driven by both fractional Brownian motion and the underlying Brownian motion.
-We use Malliavin calculus to get the maximum principle in a natural way.
-Compared with classical duality approach, we do not need to know the form of the adjoint equation in advance.
-A difficult we meet is that the method of fractional calculus used in \cite{han2013maximum} is failed to get a convergence result of the variation equation.
+A difficulty we encounter is that the method of fractional calculus used in \cite{han2013maximum} is hard to get a convergence result of the variation equation.
 To deal with it, we derive the convergence result by means of constructing a stopping time.
-Then we give out the explicit solution to the variation equation by introducing two SDEs with fractional It$\hat{\rm o}$'s formula.
+Compared with classical duality approach, we do not need to know the form of the adjoint equation in advance in our derivations.
+We give out the explicit solution to the variation equation by introducing two SDEs with fractional It$\hat{\rm o}$'s formula.
 Then, the necessary condition the optimal control should satisfy is obtained by introducing a pair of adapted processes.
-We find that this pair of processes satisfy a linear backward stochastic differential equation (BSDE in short) by martingale representation theorem and by Malliavin calculus.
-Compared with the case of system only driven by fractional Brownian motion studied in \cite{han2013maximum}, we can not directly get the BSDE by martingale representation theorem.
-We find the relationship between the processes we introduced and the processes appear from martingale representation theorem by calculating Malliavin derivatives.
-Indeed, we give a representation of the solution for a class of linear BSDEs driven by both fractional Brownian motion and standard Brownian motion.
-It should be noticed that we point out the control system driven by fractional Brownian motion and an independent Brownian motion can also be dealt with through the conclusion we get in this paper, which complete our work.
-Finally, as an application, we obtain the unique optimal control process for linear quadratic (LQ in short) control system driven by fractional Brownian motion and the underlying Brownian motion.
+We prove that this pair of processes satisfy a linear BSDE by martingale representation theorem and Malliavin calculus.
+Indeed, we give a representation of the unique solution for a class of linear BSDEs driven by both fractional Brownian motion and standard Brownian motion.
+By increasing the dimension of noises, we also obtain the maximum principle for control systems driven by fractional Brownian motion and an independent Brownian motion.
+Finally, as an application, we obtain the unique optimal control process for linear quadratic (LQ in short) control systems driven by mixed fractional Brownian motion.

 The rest of this paper is organized as follows.
-In section 2, we introduce some definitions and propositions about fractional Brownian motion and Malliavin calculus that we will use.
-In section 3, we prove the stochastic maximum principle through Malliavin calculus and get the adjoint equation.
-In the section 4, the linear quadratic case is investigated to illustrate the main results.
+In section 2, we introduce some definitions and propositions about fractional Brownian motion and Malliavin calculus.
+In section 3, we obtain the modified stochastic maximum principle and get the adjoint equation through Malliavin calculus.
+In section 4, the linear quadratic case is investigated to illustrate the main results.